LoginRadius/docs/content/blog/get-started-react/index.md

 ## Run and See Result

-- Run the --- the info goes here ---
+- From your command line, run the React application:

+  `npm start`

+- Wait for the application to finish launching

-- Open your Auth Page(IDX) registration URL `https://<LoginRadius APP Name>.hub.loginradius.com/auth.aspx?action=register&return_url=<Return URL>`or `http://localhost:3000/login`.
+- Open your Auth Page(IDX) registration URL `https://<LoginRadius APP Name>.hub.loginradius.com/auth.aspx?action=register&return_url=http://localhost:3000/login`.
 It will display the following screen:

 ![alt_text](../../assets/blog-common/login-register.png "image_tooltip")